librz/learn-english/index.md

 Phantom: Traditional package managers such as `npm/yarn` have phantom dependencies issue since they both use flat structure that stores all dependencies(including nested deps) in a single, unified list.

 Revamp: to make like new

+Doppelganer: Some lookalikes are hired to entertain at clubs and parties: they learn to sing like their doppelgänger so the crowd think they are getting the real thing.